triggermesh/bridges/bridges/zendesk-zendesk/README.md

 The event bridge reads several secrets, such as the credentials mentioned above, from the following Kubernetes Secret
 objects:

-* `zendesksource`: credentials for the Zendesk source
+* `zendesk-api`: credentials for the Zendesk source and target
 * `awscomprehend`: credentials for the Transformation service (AWS Comprehend sentiment analysis)
-* `zendesktarget`: credentials for the Zendesk target

 Those Secrets need to exist in the TriggerMesh user's namespace for the bridge components to start.
 Please refer to the [secrets.yaml](./secrets.yaml) file for an example of Secret objects and their expected attributes.